Many retroactive jealousy sufferers are embarrassed about retroactive jealousy, embarrassed by how they feel about their partner’s past.

 Instead, they look to answers in dodgy internet forums at 3:00 AM, and that kind of thing.
 They never really get the help they need, because there’s just not wanting to talk about it at all.

-They are embarrassed about their situation and they just hope this problem will sort itself out on its own, which unfortunately it usually does not.
+They are embarrassed about their situation.
+Hoping this problem will sort itself out on its own, which unfortunately it usually does not.

 I get messages from people on Facebook or Instagram sometimes, and they say, “I want to follow you.
 I love your work, it’s really great, but I don’t want anyone to know that I’m following you.”
 Because I’m linked to retroactive jealousy.